kief/infrastructure-as-code.com/_patterns/stack-orchestration-tools/index.md

 - Manage multiple stacks as a group, e.g. spin up a database stack, and application server stack, and perhaps a separate networking stack.
 Manage the order each stack definition is applied.
 - Configuration of stack instances.
 The orchestrator may read configuration files and use them to pass variables, or even read variables from a configuration registry.
 Dependency injection.
 - Runtime / integration variables, eg. from other stacks.
-- Grab library stack code and incorporate it.
 - May also help with managing versioning of stack code.
 - Run tests, smoke tests, etc.
 - Orchestrate different tools.
 For example, apply terraform, then run ansible.
 May run command line tools to carry out actions that the stack tool can't do very nicely.